Code-Institute-Submissions/hidden-gems/assets/testing.md

 3. When submitting an email to the newsletter sign-up; the console log reports success, the user thank you message is displayed, and I receive the correct email.

-I have attached a screenshot of an email that was received from the contact form.
+I have attached a screenshot of an email that was received from the newsletter input.
 This can be viewed [here](images/newsletter-testing.png)